PEL moduli spaces without $\mathbb C$-valued points: Introduction

-It is a pleasure to thank Prof. M. Kisin for encouragement and for pointing out the references \cite{sansuc} and \cite{prasad}.
-Moreover, I thank Prof. W. Kohnen, Prof. R. Coleman, Prof. R. Pink, Prof. R. Taylor, and Prof. T. Zink for interest and for invitations to Berkeley, Z\"urich, Harvard, and Bielefeld, where some predecessors of this work could be discussed.
-I thank Prof. J. Milne, Prof. G. Prasad, and Prof. Y. Varshavsky for many explanations, and finally I owe further thanks to the audience of my talk \cite{bultel3}, in which I presented a special case of the map \eqref{trick} for the orthogonal group $\SO(h-2,2)\times\SO(h)$.
-The research on this paper was begun in Berkeley during the DFG funded scholarship BU-1382/1-1.
+It is a pleasure to thank Prof. M. Kisin for encouragement and for pointing out the references \cite{sansuc}, \cite{langlands} and \cite{prasad}.
+Moreover, I thank Prof. D. Blasius, Mounia Chkirda, Prof. L. Fargues, Claudia Glanemann, Prof. W. Kohnen, Prof. M. Levine, Prof. E. Mantovan, Andrea Miller, Prof. R. Noot, Prof. G. Pappas, Prof. N. Schappacher, Ismael Souderes and Roland Torka for interest, and Prof. C. Cheng, Prof. R. Coleman, Prof. W. Goldring, Prof. H. Hedayatzadeh Razavi, Prof. C. Huyghe, Prof. I. Ikeda, Prof. R. Kottwitz, Prof. V. Paskunas, Prof. R. Pink, Prof. R. Taylor and Prof. T. Zink for invitations to Nanjing, Berkeley, Stockholm, Tehran, Strasbourg, Istanbul, Chicago, Duisburg-Essen, Z\"urich, Harvard and Bielefeld, where some predecessors of this work could be discussed.
+I thank Prof. M. Rapoport for pointing out the reference \cite{zink3} and I thank Prof. J. Milne, Prof. G. Prasad and Prof. Y. Varshavsky for many explanations, and I owe many further thanks to the audience of my talk \cite{bultel3}, in which I presented a variant of the map \eqref{trick} for the orthogonal group with one compact and one non-compact factor i.e. $\SO(h-2,2)\times\SO(h)$.
+Finally, I thank the speakers and the audience of a study group on displays, which was organized by Prof. R. Pink at the ETH Z\"urich during spring term 2005.
+I thank the referee of this paper for having written a report with profoundly helpful suggestions.
+The research on this paper was begun in 2003 at Berkeley during the DFG funded scholarship BU-1382/1-1.